This post may contain affiliate links. Please see my disclosure policy for details.

 Could this be from Arthur’s legendary seat?
 There are many who say he was real and even those that claim to be from the bloodline of house Pendragon.
 So, who knows?!

 Sleeping Merlin face carving at Tintagel

-There has been such a connection made with Merlin and this cave over the centuries, that a carving of Merlin’s face was cut into the rock here.
+There has been such a connection made between Merlin and this cave over the centuries, that a carving of Merlin’s face was cut into the rock here.

 ‘Sleeping Merlin’ was made by a local artist Peter Graham in 2016 with the support of English Heritage.

-However, the sleeping Merlin was met with a lot of controversy and many said it ‘dumbed down history’.
+However, the sleeping Merlin was met with a lot of controversies and many said it ‘dumbed down history’.

 How was Merlin’s Cave formed?